 - BMG Research on behalf of Ofwat to conduct surveys to meet our regulatory obligations to rate Southern Water’s performance against other water companies

-- If the company that supplies your drinking water or removes your wastewater is not Southern Water, we will exchange information with them to calculate your bill or to provide common billing
+- Other water companies that supply your drinking water or removes your wastewater that is not Southern Water- this is to calculate your bill or to provide common billing.

-- Charities and not for profit organisations to support priority services customers who have explicitly agreed that we can pass their details on.
+- Charities and not for profit organisations to support priority services customers who have explicitly agreed by consent that we can pass their details on.

-We will tell you about water-related products, services which we think may be of interest to you.
+We will tell you about water-related products, services which we think may be of interest to you, including products provided by HomeServe.
 You may ask us at any time to stop sending you these communications by contacting us on 0330 303 0277.

 Please note, that you’ll still receive non-personalised information about us or water-related goods and services.
 These are delivered by Royal Mail.
 You can opt out of receiving these by: